akshataj96/final-project-anushkapoojary/README.md

   - If the neighbor is in the area + unvisited, hasCycle runs recursively.
 If the final returns true, the cycle exists.
   - If the neighbor is in the area + visited and it’s not the parent node, the cycle exists.
 Otherwise cycle does not exist.

+ ## NOTE :
+ For the testing of this function, it works perfectly without the PlotEdges in the trojanmap.cc, but with it the test fails.

  ## SAMPLE OUTPUTS : CYCLE DETECTION

  ## EXAMPLE 1 :